 Today it’s all about how to prep without anxiety.
 Maybe you never experience anxiety, but I do, sometimes.
 I don’t have anxiety thinking about prepping.
 It’s the lifestyle I learned from my mom.
-Now, my mom had never heard of a Sun Oven or the word prepping.
+Now, my mom had never heard of a Sun Oven or the term prepping.
 We just had a pantry full of food.
 I never thought about evacuating my home when I was younger, but life has changed.
 Life is not the same anymore.

 We never stored water, except what was in the 40-gallon water heater and our large drinking water dispenser (Las Vegas water was nasty).
-I’ve learned after many years that water heater water we use may or may not be safe to use if our water lines are contaminated.
-In the last couple of years Utah has had many cities with water that you could not drink, cook with or bathe in, let alone brush your teeth with.
+I’ve learned after many years that the water heater water we use may or may not be safe to use if our water lines are contaminated.
+In the last couple of years, Utah has had many cities with water that you could not drink, cook with or bathe in, let alone brush your teeth with.
 Yikes, in Utah?
 How could this be?
 Yep, it happens.

 There were mistakes with pipes connected incorrectly by county workers.
 One of the culprits they found was Ecoli.
 Well, we can all make mistakes, but this is not acceptable.
 So WE must be prepared to take care of ourselves.
 Please picture this, I saw people on the news via the TV lined up at city and county buildings to get bottled water because the stores were sold out.
 Please tell me you will not be one of those people.

 I understand if you don’t have the budget or the space to store what you need for months or years, but please get enough food and water for three days, then graduate to seven days.
 Okay, now you get it, start a little at a time, as in one can at a time.
 Remember, you don’t need to buy 100-pound bags of beans if you don’t like to eat beans.